Landsturm: Sweden

 In February 1808, Russia invaded Swedish Finland and on 14 March Denmark-Norway declared war on Sweden, starting the Finnish War.
 On the very same day of the Danish declaration of war, Gustav IV Adolf, the Swedish king, issue a decree that ordered the formation of a new military unit, called Lantvärnet, which is the Swedish name for Landwehr.
 The decree stated that all able unmarried men between 18 and 25 would become eligible to be conscripted for service in Lantvärnet.
 The plan was that Lantvärnet would consist of 60,000 men, almost at par with the standing army that numbered 66,000 men.
 However, in reality, Lantvärnet consisted of only circa 30,000 men.
 The soldiers of Lantvärnet were poorly equipped and they only received their pay on an irregular basis.
 This led to low morale amongst the men.
 After the war had ended the common people had a very negative view on Lantvärnet and conscription.
 Lantvärnet was abolished in 1811.
 Some believe that the popular resistance against conscription caused by the negative experiences of Lantvärnet lived on for many years and was one of the main causes that Sweden did not reintroduce conscription until 1901.

 In 1885, the Swedish parliament passed a law that formed the Swedish Landstorm.
 All able Swedish males between 27 and 32 would serve in the Landstorm as a territorial defence force in case of war.
 The Landstorm however then only existed in theory and lacked any organisation; only in the case of war were the Swedish Army to prepare plans and organisations for the Landstorm.
 In 1892 the law was changed, and all men between 33 and 40 would serve in the Landstorm in case of war.
 In 1901 Sweden introduced conscription, and became a proper second line unit, organising the elder conscripted men (those between 33 and 40), and were tasked with territorial defence as well as securing the mobilisation of the field army.
 In 1914 the law was changed and the Landstorm was to organise all men between 35 and 42.
 Also, a mandatory 5 days refresher training was mandated for all those that belonged to the Landstorm.
 During World War I, The Landstorm was frequently mobilised to secure Swedish neutrality.

 The Landstorm was again mobilised during World War II.
 In 1942 the Swedish Army went through a major re-organisation and the Landstorm was abolished and incorporated into the regular army.

 Switzerland

-In the Swiss Army, the Landsturm was, until 1995, the third age class (men from 42–50) after the Elite (men from 18–32) and the Landwehr (men from 32–42).
+In the Swiss Army, the Landsturm was, until 1995, the third age class (men from 42 to 50) after the Elite (men from 18 to 32) and the Landwehr (men from 32 to 42).